Montessori Thematic Tablets: Enhancing Your Child's Sensory Developmen Skip to content

 Materials Needed:

-• A box containing six pairs of tablets made from different materials such as wood, felt, cork, marble, and iron.
-Each pair of tablets should be identical in shape and size but made of different materials with distinct heat-conducting properties.
+• A box with six pairs of tablets, each made from different materials like wood, felt, cork, marble, and iron.
+Each pair is identical in shape and size but differs in material, allowing children to explore and compare their unique heat-conducting properties.

-• A blindfold to help your child focus on the tactile experience and encourage the use of their thermic sense without relying on sight.
+• A blindfold to help your child focus on touch, enhancing their ability to sense temperature differences without using their sight.

 • A quiet, well-lit working space where your child can concentrate and engage with the materials without distractions.